DataDog/dd-sdk-reactnative/docs/codepush.md

 yarn add -D @datadog/datadog-ci
 ```

-Create an encrypted or gitignored `datadog-ci.json` file at the root of your project containing your API key and the Datadog site (if not `datadoghq.com`):
+Create a gitignored `datadog-ci.json` file at the root of your project containing your API key and the Datadog site (if not `datadoghq.com`):

 ```json
 {